 Hyssop is part of the mint family, so it has a minty taste that can be rather intense when added to foods.
 It’s best to use the herb in smaller quantities when adding it to salads, broths or soups.
 The main components of hyssop oil include monoterpenes (cis-pinochamphone, trans-pinocamphone and beta-pinene) and sequiterpenes (germacrene and elemol); however, the chemical composition does vary depending on the plant’s growth stage when extracted.

 The flavonoids present in hyssop oil provide beneficial antioxidant activity.
 An analysis published in the Advanced Pharmaceutical Bulletin was able to indicate that there are 20 compounds in hyssop oil, representing 99.9 percent of the oil’s makeup.
 Apigenin 7-O-β-D-glucuronide was isolated as the major flavonoid; myrtenylacetate, camphor, germacrene and spathulenol are the other main compounds that were found.
 The findings of this chemical breakdown revealed that hyssop possesses valuable high-antioxidant properties for culinary and medicinal use, especially because it serves as an antioxidant.
 (1)

 8 Hyssop Benefits

-Hyssop can also work as a remedy for sore throats and lung inflammation, making it a great tool for people who use their voices throughout the day, like teachers, singers and lecturers.
+Hyssop can also work as a remedy for sore throats, making it a great tool for people who use their voices throughout the day, like teachers, singers and lecturers.
 The best way to soothe the throat and respiratory system is to drink hyssop tea or add a few drops of oil to your throat and chest.